supercodepoet/django-skylark/docs/intro.rst

 those tools and stringing together Javascript, HTML, CSS, and images.

 The intent is to make web development easier.
-To simplify the things we do all the time and to prevent the spaghetti code that typically somes about when you try and create Web 2.0 applications from scratch.
+To simplify the things we do all the time and to prevent the spaghetti code that typically comes about when you try and create Web 2.0 applications from scratch.

 Page assemblies